By Francis Koster, Ed.D.

 In 2005 the sixth largest school system in North Carolina began running its school buses on biodiesel generated by the school system.

 The first year of operation they were able to make 10,000 gallons of biodiesel.
 Two years later their facility was producing 500 gallons per day.

 Cost Savings and Pollution Control

 The Gaston County school system is able to produce biodiesel for $0.60 per gallon.
 The buses travel 11,000 miles every day.
-Consequently the school system is able to save over $300,000 per year

 In addition to cost savings, the biodiesel program is an effective way of reducing air pollution.
 Petroleum based diesel emits various types of pollutants when combusted including carbon monoxide, hydrocarbons, sulfur dioxide and toxic particulates.
 These pollutants are linked to health problems such as cardiovascular disease, lung cancer and respiratory problems such as asthma.
 Because exhaust fume concentrations inside school busses are typically 3 to 5 times higher than outside air it is important to reduce overall emissions however possible.